-When your air conditioner is clean and working properly, it’s not normal to be smelling anything odd.
-Peculiar air conditioner noises and weird smells are a hint that something is off.
-If your air conditioner is past its prime or you haven’t had service scheduled recently, they can be a clear sign you need skilled air conditioning repair in Buellton.
+When your air conditioner is clean and running correctly, it’s not normal to be smelling anything strange.
+Peculiar air conditioner noises and odd smells are a sign that something is wrong.
+If your air conditioner is old or you haven’t had maintenance completed within the last year, they can be a sure sign you need skilled air conditioning repair in Buellton.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, especially a chemical scent, it isn’t a good sign.
-You may also report your:
+If your air conditioner smells bad when turned on, especially a chemical smell, it isn’t a great sign.
+You might also observe your:

 • Air conditioner smells like paint thinner